-The short version is this: the entire town is going to move several miles east–over a period of 85 years!
+The short version is this: the entire population of this remote town in northern Sweden—18,200 people— is going to move several miles east…over a period of 85 years.

 1. Sometimes, moving on is the only solution

 In my first marriage, I ignored signs of irreconcilable incompatibility that existed from the beginning, because I was in love and wanted the security of being in a relationship.
-I I dug deep to try to make it work.
-But after 13 years, like Kiruna, I had to face reality: I was in danger of catastrophic collapse if I stayed.
+I dug deep to try to make it work.
+But after 13 years, like the townspeople of Kiruna, I had to face reality: I was in danger of catastrophic collapse if I stayed.

 2. Creating a positive vision makes all the difference

 Big changes, even good ones, are wrenching.
 You must know why you are making them if you are to sustain the courage it takes to carry through.

 The citizens of Kiruna have created an exciting vision for the town’s future: a more walkable layout, a vibrant new town square, easier access to the beautiful forest surrounding the town.
 This makes it easier to bear the demolition of whole streets of familiar buildings.

 Though I was in rough shape when I left my marriage, I knew the kind of intimate relationship I wanted, both for myself and as a model for my daughter.
 This carried me through the upheaval of multiple moves and job changes after I left the marriage.
 In fact I had already met the man who would become my new partner, though neither of us knew that yet.

 3. Some things are worth taking with you

 In Kiruna, the citizens have chosen to take apart, move, then reassemble two beloved buildings: a clock tower, and the century-old church in the photo above.
 In the midst of complete change, but those two structures will remain the same.